erocoar/ggpol/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Changes:
-* add geom_bartext
-* make facet_share compatible with incoming ggplot update
+* make facet_share compatible with ggplot 3.0.0